Introduction to Ranitidine

 Patients in clinical trials used ranitidine for direct comparison with the acid-reducing pharmaceuticals:

-PPIs such as omeprazole and pantoprazole fully prevent acid formation while ranitidine serves as a medication offering moderate acid reduction.
+PPIs such as omeprazole and pantoprazole fully prevent acid formation while they serve as a medication offering moderate acid reduction.

-Pepcid or famotidine proved to be an H2 blocker choice of better safety profile after ranitidine received its market withdrawal.
+Pepcid or famotidine proved to be an H2 blocker choice of better safety profile after it received its market withdrawal.

-Several global nations banned ranitidine because they detected the carcinogenic substance N-Nitrosodimethylamine (NDMA) throughout the medication.
-The FDA together with the EMA launched investigations which resulted in ranitidine getting removed from every marketplace.
+Several global nations banned because they detected the carcinogenic substance N-Nitrosodimethylamine (NDMA) throughout the medication.
+The FDA together with the EMA launched investigations which resulted in it getting removed from every marketplace.
 Medical officials experienced worry about continued long-term safety of the medication.

 Alternatives to Ranitidine